29 Jul Content marketing and localization: how to do it the right way, at the right time

 Slogans that leave their mark

 Examples of winning slogans, on the other hand, include Swiffer.
 The original tagline was “When Swiffer’s the one, consider it done!” which, thanks to the rhyming couplet, was easy for the English-speaking public to remember.
-A literal translation obviously would not have had the same effect in Italian, so translator Marco Leali decided to recreate the slogan almost from scratch through a process of transcreation.
+A literal translation obviously would not have had the same effect in Italian.
+Thus translator Marco Leali decided to recreate the slogan almost from scratch through a process of transcreation.
 The result “Dust doesn’t last, because Swiffer catches it!” [literal translation of ‘La polvere non dura, perché Swiffer la cattura’] is very successful (who doesn’t remember that?) and presents how the product works in a nice and quick way.

 We hope this article has helped you better understand how to apply the right content marketing and localization strategies.
 Relying on experts in the field is critical to achieving the desired results.